Maintain SEO when Launching a new Website: A Complete Guide

 Creating content for a new website is a lot of work, even for smaller sites.
 In our experience, content creation is the aspect of a new website process that is most likely to stall launch – which is why you want to start early and have a structured plan in place.

 We start thinking about the structure of individual pages early in the web redesign process by creating “content prescriptions”.
 Content prescriptions are page-level recommendations for the content and structure of key pages on the website.
 They provide specific direction for copywriters; the prescriptions ensure that the final version of the page is based directly on the above content recommendations and insights.
-The content prescriptions directly inform the UX design for a website.
+The content prescriptions directly inform the Content Strategy and UX design for a website.

 Content prescriptions include: